jwellik/vdapseisutils/README.md

 ## Overview
 VDAPSEISUTILS is a set of (mostly) Python code that provides easy methods for common tasks in operational volcano seismology.

+At the moment, covered tasks include:
+- importing/exporting non-standard Catalog & Inventory formats (primarily for Swarm, Earthworm, and NonLinLoc)

+Pending tasks:
+- Cross Correlate catalogs using EQcorrscan and create standard plots
+- Compute Frequency Index for a Catalog of events and compare results across events

 ## Installation
 If you are familiar with the usage of [REDPy](https://github.com/ahotovec/REDPy), you will be familiar with VDAPSEISUTILS.